bitsgofer/gowat/channel-in-test/README.md

 	Warning: debugging optimized function
 	Command failed: no G executing on thread 0

-Now we have our deadlock.
-As I mentioned earlier, it's obvious now that we saw the steps.
-We can't expect a second signal ever so there's no way to continue.
+Now we see the deadlock.
+As I mentioned earlier, it's obvious now, after seeing the steps.
+We can't expect a second signal ever -> there's no way to continue.

 ## Conclusion